mongodb/docs-app-services/source/mongodb/tables/role-configuration.rst

    * - | ``apply_when``
        | Expression
-     - An :ref:`expression <expressions>` that evaluates to ``true`` when this role applies to a user for a specific document.
+     - An :ref:`expression <expressions>` that evaluates to true when this :ref:`role <roles>` applies to a user for a specific document.

+       For a given request on a document, App Services evaluates the ``apply_when`` of each relevant role until one evaluates to true.
+       Relevant roles are any roles specified for the document's collection plus the default role(s).
+For more information, see :ref:`roles`.

-       If Device Sync (Flexible Mode) is enabled, the matching role must be :ref:`sync compatible <sync-compatible-roles>`.
-If the role is not sync compatible, others roles are not considered; access is denied.
+       If Device Sync (Flexible Mode) is enabled, the role must be :ref:`sync compatible <sync-compatible-roles>`.
+If the role is not sync compatible, but its ``apply_when`` evaluated to true, others roles are not considered; access is denied.

    * - | ``document_filters``
        | Document